-Today we enjoy an extremely aesthetically pleasing drive to the Lesotho border.
-On our way we visit a vulture restaurant with the hopes of viewing this fascinating birds.
-We make our way through the magnificent cliff off the Golden Gate National Park before entering Lesotho.
-The following day we rise early for those who want to take part in the well-loved pony trekking excursion (optional).
+Today we enjoy a magnificent drive to the Lesotho border.
+On our way we visit a vulture restaurant with the hopes of viewing these fascinating birds.
+We make our way through the cliff off the Golden Gate National Park before entering Lesotho.
+For those who want to take part in the well-loved Pony Trekking Excursion (optional) we rise early the next day.
 During the optional overnight journey, Lesotho villagers will lead you along isolated paths where you can experience exceptional views.
 If you do not partake in these activities, feel free to stay behind at the lodge and simply unwind.
 Prior to our departure, we explore the mountain on foot before we pay a visit to the local villages and primary school.

 Accommodation: Two Per Room Malealea Lodge

 Facilities: En Suites Per Room Please visit the website of the accommodation provider for a full list of the facilities offered

 Included Highlight: Drive through Golden Gate, Visit to Vulture restaurant, Morning hike, Lesotho Village Visit